zoxpx/pxdocs/content/reference/knowledge-base/px-licensing.md

 {{<info>}}
 * The license transfer happens directly between the Portworx clusters, so at least one node from source cluster must have a network connectivity to a node in the target Portworx cluster.
-* After the successful license transfer, the two Portworx clusters will have swapped identities, and licenses (for example, Portworx cluster A will have Trial license originally from Portworx cluster B, while the cluster B will have the PX-Enterprise license originally from cluster A)
+* After the successful license transfer, the two Portworx clusters will have swapped identities, and licenses (for example, Portworx cluster A will have Trial license originally from Portworx cluster B, while the cluster B will have the {{< pxEnterprise >}} license originally from cluster A)
 {{</info>}}

 For information on purchase, upgrades and support, please reach out to us at support@portworx.com